kanine/autocompleteBS/README.md

 A Javascript autocomplete library for Bootstrap.

 ## Description
 The intention of this library is to make it easier add autocomplete functionality for bootstrap projects.
-To date not a lot of effort has been made to make the library cross browser compatible but it does use vanilla JS to remove any dependencies on any libraries.
+To date not a lot of effort has been made to make the library cross browser compatible but it does use vanilla JS to remove any dependencies on any other JavaScript libraries.

 Demo: [Lookups by Capital or Country](https://kanine.github.io/autcompleteBS/autocompleteBS.html)